-You don’t need a ton of cash to start a business in 2023.
+You don’t need a ton of cash to start a business.
 In fact, there are many small business ideas you can get off the ground for under $100.
 Here, we give you some options for starting a low-cost business this year.
 They are also excellent passive income ideas for solopreneurs who want to build a business without much upfront investment.

 Low-Cost Business Ideas to Start for Less Than $100

 If you’re looking for a small business idea you can start with $100 or less, there are several industries and niches to consider.
 Here are the top local and online business ideas that you can start for under $100.

 Walking dogs for pet owners in your community is a simple business idea that requires very little upfront.
 You might post signs or take out a classified ad to let people know about your services.
 But many of these businesses also grow through word of mouth or free online marketplaces.

 There are online courses for just about everything, from business topics to online cooking classes.
 You can either set up your own website or use online teaching platforms to make your offerings available to students.
 Then either shoot video content or make text lessons and workbook pages available to students who sign up.

 Social media accounts are generally free, and you can charge a fee to help businesses or influencers grow their presence on these platforms.
 All you need is a phone or computer and an internet connection to run a social media business.
 And most people already have those covered.
 However, it is important to also have some experience and knowledge surrounding social media marketing.

 Search engine optimization is another major focus for lots of businesses.
 This involves adding keywords and other features to websites that make them more easily found via an online search.
 If you have experience in this area, simply connect with relevant business owners online to share about your services.
 You shouldn’t need any expensive equipment to get started as a new SEO business.
 And this is a business that can easily be run remotely.